-Flow and return pipework can be routed to either side of the boiler (dependant on the flue system used and where it exits the boiler) or can be routed through the base of the enclosure, from the push-fit elbows (supplied) on the flow and return connections.
+Flow and return pipework can be routed to either side of the boiler, dependant on the flue system used, from the push-fit elbows (supplied) on the flow and return connections.
 Refer to Figure 5-1 for flow and return pipework positions.

 Holes are provided in the rear of the casing side panels to allow the condensate pipe to be run through the back of the boiler.
 It will be necessary to remove the back panel from the boiler casing to fit this pipework, and to refit the panel before placing the boiler in its final position.
-Refer to Figures 6-2 & 6-3.
+Refer to Figure 6-3.

 If access will be restricted, make any connections to the boiler before placing it in its final position.
+If using a balanced flue system - Install the balanced flue system before connecting the heating system pipework to the boiler.